AShirsat96/Linear_Regression_SKLEARN/README.md

 x - independent variable (It is a single variable for univariate linear regression but for multivariate Linear regression there could be many x1,x2,x3 etc)

-c - this a constant
+c - this is a constant